brandonhilkert/sucker_punch/README.md

 SuckerPunch.logger # => #<Logger:0x007fa1f28b83f0>
 ```

-If SuckerPunch is being within a Rails application, SuckerPunch's logger is set to Rails.logger by default.
+If Sucker Punch is being used within a Rails application, Sucker Punch's logger is set to Rails.logger by default.

 ## Testing